wpswings/wallet-system-for-woocommerce/README.txt

 10. Wallet transfer
 11. Wallet withdrawal request
 12. Wallet transaction history check
-13. WPML Compatible
+13  WCMp commission wallet
+14. WCMp Payment Setting
-14. How and when to pay
+15. How and when to pay
-15. WCMp Payment Setting
+16. WPML Compatible
-16. Store Setting
+17. Store Setting

 == Changelog ==

+= 2.1.3 - RELEASED ON 3 february 2022 =

+* New: Change author from MakeWebBetter to WP Swings
+* New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-wallet-official&utm_medium=wallet-org-page&utm_campaign=official ).
+* New: Minor Bug fixes
+* New: Compatible with latest WP and WC

 = 2.1.2 - RELEASED ON 29 November 2021 =